 - Organic Coffee - Recent research involving over 1 million men, found an association between increased coffee consumption and decreased risk of prostate cancer.
 The polyphenols and flavonoids are potent anti-oxidants that reduce inflammation and thwart cancer development.

 Many of these foods are also rich in Zinc which is vital for proper immune function and nourishes the prostate gland.

-Eat this meal each morning.
+Eat this meal regularly.

+At least 3-4 days per week, get your body into natural morning sunlight for 20-30 minutes.
 Learn more in The Healing Powers of Sunlight

 Essential oils that can be particularly effective for promoting prostate health include: